joshgerdes/jekyll-uno/_drafts/avd-collect.md

 * Networking and Firewall information

 13. ![AVD-Collect Logs](/uploads/avd-collect-postrun.png "AVD-Collect Logs")
 14. If needed, you can now **send** or upload the **ZIP** file to Microsoft **support**.
-If you are troubleshooting yourself, you can navigate to the folders to look at the specific logs that you want, all in one place!
+If you are troubleshooting yourself, you can navigate to the folders to look at the specific logs you want, all in one place!
 15. To **look** at **Diagnostic** information, open the: **AVD-Diag.html** file.
 16. You can now see a list of common issues, what the script is looking for, and whether the host has passed or failed these scripts _(this can be very useful for Azure Virtual Desktop hosts, to make sure all the standard configuration is done or being applied, including making sure that the session host has access to all the external resources it needs_):
 17. ![AVD-Collect Diagnostics](/uploads/avd-collect-diagreport.png "AVD-Collect Diagnostics")